Inverse uniqueness results for Schr\"odinger operators using de Branges theory: Uniqueness of the inverse problem

-In this section let $q_1$, $q_2$ be two real-valued, locally integrable functions on intervals $(a_1,b_1)$ respectively $(a_2,b_2)$ and $H_1$, $H_2$ two associated self-adjoint Schr\"{o}dinger operators with separate boundary conditions.
-Suppose there are nontrivial real entire solutions $\phi_1$, $\phi_2$ which are square integrable near the left endpoint and satisfy the boundary condition there, if any.
-As in the previous section we denote with $\rho_1$, $\rho_2$ the corresponding spectral measures, with $E_1$, $E_2$ the corresponding de Branges functions, with $B_1$, $B_2$ the corresponding de Branges spaces and with $K_1$, $K_2$ the corresponding reproducing kernels.
+We will now prove our inverse uniqueness result.
+Therefore, let $q_1$, $q_2$ be two real-valued, locally integrable functions on intervals $(a_1,b_1)$ respectively $(a_2,b_2)$ and $H_1$, $H_2$ be two associated self-adjoint Schr\"{o}dinger operators with separated boundary conditions.
+As in the previous section, we suppose that there are nontrivial real entire solutions $\phi_1$, $\phi_2$ which are square integrable near the left endpoint and satisfy the respective boundary condition there, if any.
+All remaining quantities corresponding to $H_1$ and $H_2$ are denoted in an obvious way with an additional subscript.
+We say $H_1$ and $H_2$ are equal up to some shift if there is a linear function $\eta$ with $\eta'=1$, mapping $(a_1,b_1)$ onto $(a_2,b_2)$ such that $q_1=q_2\circ\eta$ and